 Saturday- Sunday 2:00 p.m. – 10:00 p.m.

 You can ask most any person who lives in or around Paw Paw and they all know what The Sugar Bear is all about!
 Courtney and Leslie started by slowly expanding the current food menu.
 Leslie being a vegetarian thought offering vegetarian items would be great.
 She has always found it VERY challenging to eat out as a vegetarian.
 Most restaurants do not contain vegetarian items and the ones that do really do not know how to prepare the items.
 They decided WHAT better place to serve vegetarian food then at The Sugar Bear where the head cook WAS vegetarian!
 Courtney being a person who loves wraps and burgers made it so the menu was nicely offset with something for EVERYONE!
 Leslie also decided soup would be a great addition.
 This blossomed into them offering up to 10 soups some days with a majority being vegetarian friendly.
 In 2008 Leslie retired, but not without still helping when needed and offering soup recipes.
-Courtney has continued to expand the menu especially after her diagnosis of Celiac in 2010.
-She no longer could have the wraps, burgers or really ANY item she ate at restaurants.
+Courtney continued to expand the menu especially after her diagnosis of Celiac in 2010.
+She no longer could have the wraps, burgers or really any item she ate at restaurants.
 She slowly started to open her menu options to carry Gluten Free items.
-Currently almost her entire menu can be made gluten free and she has marked each menu to state which items are safe.

 March of 2012 Courtney re-opened her doors after a winter hiatis to showcase her newly remodeled Bear.
 After much personal sacrifice and a great team of contractors she had renovated the entire kitchen and cone area.
 Her goal?
 To make the kitchen food allergy friendly and give her staff a more efficient work area for her ever growing business.
 She expanded her cooking service to three times the size, designating surfaces for gluten free and Vegan.
 Within 4 months of the renovation, she saw a rapid incline in her customer base including her Facebook likes gaining 800 likes.